miasdk/HunterCS/Resources/335/Exam2/comprehensive-study-guide.md

   - Practical for both random and pathological inputs
 - **Used in**: C++ STL's std::sort implementation

+Insertion sort is good for small inputs despite being \( O(n^2) \) because:

+1. **Low Overhead**: It has minimal overhead compared to more complex algorithms, making it faster for small datasets.
+2. **Nearly Sorted Data**: It performs exceptionally well on nearly sorted data, achieving \( O(n) \) time complexity in such cases.

+I'll now add this question and answer to your study guide.The question about why insertion sort is good for small inputs is not currently present in the study guide.
+I will add the following question and answer under the **Sorting Algorithms** section:

+---

+### Question:
+**10) Give 2 reasons why insertion sort is good for small inputs despite being an \(O(n^2)\) sort.**

+### Answer:
+1. **Low Overhead**: Insertion sort has minimal setup and memory overhead, making it efficient for small datasets where the quadratic time complexity is not a significant factor.
+2. **Adaptive Nature**: It performs well on nearly sorted or small datasets, as its best-case time complexity is \(O(n)\), making it a good choice for small partitions or inputs.

+---

 ### Linear-Time Sorting Algorithms
 - **Counting Sort**
   - Sorts a collection of objects with small positive integer keys